 Overall, the audio sounds clean and clear.
 The simplest way to describe it is as 'pleasing.'
 While that may not suffice for audiophiles, the average consumer who picks these up should be just fine with it.

 Spatial audio is another feature altogether that needs highlighting.
 Between spatial audio and ANC, it is a unique experience to use these headphones.
-In our testing, we kicked back to watch the latest episode of The Mandalorian through Disney+ on our iPad Pro.
+We kicked back to watch the latest episode of The Mandalorian through Disney+ on our iPad Pro in our testing.

 Aside from the effect of audio's direction coming from the device, spatial audio also allows audio to come from all around you when mixed in Dolby 7.1 surround or Dolby Atmos.
-With Atmos the effect is especially impressive as sound can come from above, behind, or any direction.
+The effect is especially impressive with Atmos as sound can come from above, behind, or in any direction.
 It is a next-level listening experience and makes us want to listen more on headphones on our TV due to the better effects.

 If you don't put any value in having a set of headphones tied closely into the Apple ecosystem, we'll never be able to convince you these headphones are worth it.
 Simply put — they don't sound like a pair of $500 headphones.
 They are absolutely above average and compare favorably to many popular models like the Sony XM4, Bowers & Wilkins P7, or Bose NC 700, but they fall short at the $550 price point.

 That said, for us and our uses, they are worth the price Apple set — but just barely.
 The build quality is exceptional.
-The audio quality is fantastic and is going a long way towards bringing Hi-Fi to the masses.
-And the tight integration into iOS is a far cry from what third-parties can even hope for.
+The audio quality is fantastic and goes a long way towards bringing high-quality audio to the masses.

 Comparison: AirPods Max vs. Bose 700 and Sony WH-1000XM4